River Idle: Vermuyden and the Participants

 In order to isolate the river from Hatfield Chase, a barrier bank was constructed along the northern edge of this channel, for 5 mi from the dam to West Stockwith.
 A navigable sluice was built about 1 mi from the river mouth at Misterton Soss by Vermuyden's nephew, John Liens, between 1629 and 1630, to prevent water from the Trent flooding the land to the south of Bycarrs Dike.
 The construction was of timber, with high banks running to the Trent on both sides of the channel.
 Lifting gates gave access to a lock chamber 60 by 18 ft, which could be used when the Trent was not in flood.
 Liens was compelled to carry out the work by the Court of Sewers, to prevent the flooding of Misterton and Haxey Commons.

 A drainage channel called the New Idle River was constructed in a straight line from Idle Stop to Dirtness, crossing the Torne by a tunnel at Tunnel Pits, about halfway along its course.
 From Dirtness, it was routed to the east to Hirst, where it was joined by the new course of the Torne, and the two channels ran parallel to an outfall at Althorpe on the Trent.

 There was a great deal of dissatisfaction with the drainage scheme, which resulted in claims and counter-claims in the courts.
 A petition alleging that the Participants had caused damage was brought to the Privy Council by several local authorities from Nottinghamshire, and was judged in their favour.
 The Commission of Sewers decided that a new cut was needed, to carry water from Misterton, Gringley and Everton to the Trent, and so relieve the Idle, but only about 1.2 mi was constructed before landowners objected and the work was not completed.

 The English Civil War

-During the English civil war much of the drainage scheme was damaged.
-The Dutch engineers (known as 'The Participants') supported the King, while ordinary people on the Isle of Axholme supported the Parliamentarians.
+During the English Civil War much of the drainage scheme was damaged.
+The Dutch engineers or 'Participants' supported the King, while ordinary people on the Isle of Axholme supported the Parliamentarians.
 Alleging that the Royalists would invade Axholme from the south, villagers broke down Misterton sluice and the Snow Sewer flood gates in 1642 or 1643, causing widespread flooding and damage estimated at £20,000.
 The Sheriff of Lincoln repaired both structures, but a band of 400 villagers destroyed them again.
 Legal action and rioting continued for some years.
 Nathaniel Reading, acting for the Participants, raised an 'army' in 1656, and fought a total of 31 pitched battles, including several against the men of Misterton and Gringley.
 It was not until 1719 that the issues were finally settled and peace returned to the area.